Denise Labrie Poetry (click here)

 July 21, 1914 - Nov.
 4, 2003

-Parle Creole French and The Creole Diaries
+Parle Creole French, The Creole Diaries, Reflections:

 Parle Creole French: Southern Louisiana Dialect (formerly Parle Creole I and II, previously purchased cd's are still applicable to this book)